theopenlane/entx/history/README.md

-# enthistory
+# history

-enthistory is a powerful extension for generating history tables using ent - the plugin will add-on to your existing `entc` usage and enumerate over your current schemas to create new "history" schemas containing an inventory of the changes related to the existing tables.
+history is a powerful extension for generating history tables using ent - the plugin will add-on to your existing `entc` usage and enumerate over your current schemas to create new "history" schemas containing an inventory of the changes related to the existing tables.

 Credit to [flume/enthistory](https://github.com/flume/enthistory) for the inspiration - we chose to create our own for a number of reasons, some being: